ElvinPero/PriceTemplate/README.md

 ### NOTE

+- If you are looking to contribute Make sure to read the <a href="https://github.com/ElvinPero/PriceTemplate/blob/main/CONTRIBUTING.md">Contribute.md</a>  file before contributing to know the rule of contributing.
 - Make sure you commit your changes in a new branch.
 - Make sure you give a proper name to your files describing the addition.
 - Also make sure you comment your code wherever necessary.

 ## Authors